Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 The emergence of digital transformation initiatives, cloud migration projects, and resource optimization efforts have made it increasingly important for IT teams to understand their IT assets comprehensively.

-Virima’s service mapping tool is designed to provide comprehensive views of IT infrastructures.
-It offers holistic infrastructure and network maps that show how services are connected across data centers, clouds, networks, and endpoints.
+Virima designed its service mapping tool to provide comprehensive views of IT infrastructures.
+It offers holistic infrastructure and network maps.
+Thus revealing how services connect across data centers, clouds, networks, and endpoints.
 You can use this information to assess the efficacy of an organization’s layout, identify efficiency problems, track performance trends, plan outages, ensure compliance with industry standards, and more.

 In addition to these infrastructural benefits, it also provides DevOps-style service topology views that display workflows between application components.
 It helps visualize and create complex interaction models between different systems in real-time, allowing for quick adjustments and optimizing service delivery times and other performance metrics.
 The tool also visualizes communication flows to show port numbers used for host-to-host communications, making it easier for IT teams to troubleshoot cross-location networking issues.